mvolkmann/blog/src/smalltalk.md

 The `print` message can be sent to strings, symbols, and any object that has a `printString` method.

+When output is sent to the `Transcript`, it appears in all `Transcript` windows.
+So it doesn't make sense to open more than one.

 To clear the contents of the Transcript window, right-click in it and select "Clear Transcript" (no keyboard shortcut).
+If there is more than one `Transcript` window, all of them will be cleared.

 TODO: Why does this window contain the word "Transcript" in its content?